-Performance Measure and Management Indicator, TARP Objective and Assessment Criteria Monitoring Program Trigger Action Response Level 2 Rockfalls, collapse of overhang, displacement or dislodgement of boulders or slabs observed.
+Performance Measure and Management Indicator, TARP Objective and Assessment Criteria Monitoring Program Trigger Action Response Rockfalls, collapse of overhang, displacement or dislodgement of boulders or slabs observed.
 Actions as stated in Level 1.
 Determine the percentage area of impacted area relative to the total face area.
-Undertake a detailed investigation to assess if the change in behaviour is related to mining effects (eg whether there has been subsidence induced fracturing, or the effect is unrelated to mining such as environmental effects, tree root jacking).
+Undertake a detailed investigation to assess if the change in behaviour is Responses as stated in Level 1.
+If it is concluded that cliffs have been damaged by subsidence impacts: Offer site visit with DPHI and key stakeholders. related to mining effects (eg whether there has been subsidence induced fracturing, or the effect is unrelated to mining such as environmental effects, tree root jacking).
 If it is concluded that cliff line has been damaged by subsidence impacts: Increase frequency of monitoring by geotechnical consultant during active subsidence period at sites where Level 2 has been reached, subject to land access.
 Considerations will take into account position of LW face relative to impact site, rate of longwall retreat, current weather conditions, development of conventional subsidence above longwall, consequences of potential cliff instability and monitoring results relevant to the cliff locations.
 Notify and consult with affected landowner(s).
 Review CMAs in light of findings from further investigations and consider additional reasonable and feasible options.
 Review Land Management Plan and modify if necessary.
 Undertake an investigation to determine if an exceedance of the performance measure is likely.
-Responses as stated in Level 1.
-If it is concluded that cliffs have been damaged by subsidence impacts: Offer site visit with DPE and key stakeholders.
-Develop a Rehabilitation Management Plan in consultation with DPE and key stakeholders if relevant.
-Notify DAWE of any predictions of an exceedance of a performance measure (if relevant) within two business days.
-Provide findings of CMA review to DPE and key stakeholders for consultation.
+Develop a Rehabilitation Management Plan in consultation with DPHI and key stakeholders if relevant.
+Notify Commonwealth DCCEEW of any predictions of an exceedance of a performance measure (if relevant) within two business days.
+Provide findings of CMA review to DPHI and key stakeholders for consultation.
 Implement additional CMAs, subject to land access.
-Advise DPE and key stakeholders of any required amendments to Land Management Plan.
+Advise DPHI and key stakeholders of any required amendments to Land Management Plan.

-Performance Measure and Indicator, TARP Objective and Assessment Criteria Monitoring Program Management Trigger Action Response Exceeds Performance Measure More than 0.5% of the total face area of the cliffs within the 600 m Environmental Features Study Area is impacted due to mining (eg by occasional rockfalls, displacement or dislodgement of boulders or slabs, or fracturing).
+Performance Measure and Monitoring Program Management Indicator, TARP Objective and Assessment Criteria Trigger Action Response Exceeds Performance Measure More than 0.5% of the total face area of the cliffs within the 600 m Environmental Features Study Area is impacted due to mining (eg by occasional rockfalls, displacement or dislodgement of boulders or slabs, or fracturing).
 Actions as stated in Level 2.
 Investigate reasons for the performance measure exceedance.
 Review predictions of subsidence impacts and environmental consequences associated with further longwall extraction based on the outcomes of the investigation.
 Consider modifying mine plan for future longwalls located near cliffs.
 Responses as stated in Level 2.
-Submit a report to DPE (in accordance with Condition E4 of SSD 8445) within 14 days of the exceedance occurring (or other timeframe agreed by DPE) describing remediation options and any preferred remediation measures or other course of action.
-Implement reasonable remediation measures as directed by DPE, subject to land access.
-Notify DAWE of any detection or predictions of an exceedance of a performance measure within two business days.
-Submit an Impact Response Plan to DAWE (in accordance with Condition 11 of the DAWE Consent for the Tahmoor South Project).
+Submit a report to DPHI (in accordance with Condition E4 of SSD 8445) within 14 days of the exceedance occurring (or other timeframe agreed by DPHI) describing remediation options and any preferred remediation measures or other course of action.
+Implement reasonable remediation measures as directed by DPHI, subject to land access.
+Notify Commonwealth DCCEEW of any detection or predictions of an exceedance of a performance measure within two business days.
+Submit an Impact Response Plan to Commonwealth DCCEEW (in accordance with Condition 11 of the Commonwealth DCCEEW Consent for the Tahmoor South Project).